stephanh42/hyperbolic/README.md

 3. Turn one tile to the right.

-However, if we are using tiles with an odd number of edges (say, triangles or pentagons), then ``Step one tile forward'' will leave us not pointing at another tile.
+However, if we are using tiles with an odd number of edges (say, triangles or pentagons), then "Step one tile forward" will leave us not pointing at another tile.

 So there's a trick: rather than let the operation be "Step one tile forward", let it be "Step one tile forward and immediately turn 180°".
 In that way, you are guaranteed to be facing